Random Pokémon Type Generator

 About Random Pokémon Type Generator

 Explore the Pokémon type system with our Random Pokémon Type Generator.
 Generate single or dual type combinations from all 18 official types, with complete offensive and defensive matchup analysis.
-Dual types receive compound calculations — showing 4× weaknesses, 2× weaknesses, ½× resistances, ¼× resistances, and immunities based on how both types interact.
-The offensive panel shows what types you hit super effectively, not very effectively, or have no effect on.
+Dual types receive compound calculations showing 4× weaknesses, 2× weaknesses, ½× resistances, ¼× resistances, and immunities.
 Use the quick-pick grid to select any type instantly, lock your primary type to explore dual combinations, or hit random for full randomization.
 Example Pokémon, emoji icons, and a history tracker are included.
-Perfect for Fakemon creation, type quizzes, team building analysis, and learning the complete Pokémon type chart.

 Random Pokémon Type Generator Features